jeffhowarth/cartEdu/src/index.md

 1. self-evaluate when they finished _solving_ a map design problem;
 2. self-generate a to-do list while _setting_ a map design problem.

 This site aims to reproduce the old handout and build on it.
+At present, there are two parts to the project:

-[Section I](general/introduction.md) describes a sequence of general problems that mapmakers often need to solve while creating an original map.
-These patterns are relatively abstract and connect to different parts of a workflow.
+1. PATTERNS describe a sequence of general problems that mapmakers often need to solve while creating an original map.

-[Section II](thematic/patterns-water.md) (will) describe patterns for particular thematic elements depicted on maps.
-These patterns are more concrete and identify conventions or recurring solutions to map symbolization problems.

-[Section III](examples/reference-topographic.md) (will) organize a set of examples for different types of maps that illustrate many of the patterns described in the book.
+2. EXAMPLES present a collection of maps that illustrate many of the patterns described in the book.

-All together, the book aims to support two fundamental laws of mapmaking:
+All together, this site aims to support two fundamental laws of mapmaking:

 1. A mapmaker must be able to articulate one or more reasons for every decision made on a map.
 2. 'I just liked it' should never be the only reason.